Lurky-phish-2085/my-quickstart-java-17/README.md

 - `App.java` and `AppTest.java`, were renamed to `Main.java` and `MainTest.java` respectively.
 - Targets Java 17 by default
 - Uses `maven-compiler-plugin` version `3.8.1`
+- Uses `junit-jupiter-api` version `5.8.2`
+- `exec:java` goal is configured to run the Main class
+- configured to create executable `JAR` files
+- has a maven `.gitignore` file

 ## Installation